 In the round robin match between Denmark and Italy at the 1999 World Junior Teams in Fort Lauderdale, Florida, a textbook hand in suit-preference signalin suit-preference signal-ing came along.
 Unusually, the hand on lead making the suit-preference signal wasn't giving the ruff, but paving the way for the ruff.
-Morten Madsen of sensible to pass here, but at teams, players are often reluctant to sit for the double of a part-score into game.
+Morten Madsen of Denmark as East thought long and hard before pushing his opponents with his call of two spades - and rightly so.
+The defense had seven tricks against that contract, but when North doubled a second time just to show cards, South decided against trying to take the penalty.
+You could certainly argue that, with a balanced hand and reasonsensible to pass here, but at teams, players are often reluctant to sit for the double of a part-score into game.
 The opening lead of the spade queen held the trick.
-Now Kaspar Konow (West) deliberately set up dummy's spade 10 by leading a suit-preference jack at the second trick, since he knew that his partner's delayed support was likely to be based on was likely to be based on exactly a doubleton spade.
+Now Kaspar Konow (West) deliberately set up dummy's spade 10 by leading a suit-preference jack at the second trick, since he knew that his partner's delayed support was likely to be based on sensible to pass here, but was likely to be based on exactly a doubleton spade.
 Hence, he had to prepare the way for a spade ruff.
 Madsen won his ace perforce and duly led a diamond (the higher of the minor suits) in order to ensure the ruff.
 There was still the diamond queen coming to the defense for the setting trick.
-Notice that if East plays a something you cannot change.
+Notice that if East plays a club after winning his spade ace, declarer gets in to draw trumps at once, and the defenders lose their ruff.